-Revving your engine and feeling the power of your motorcycle is a feeling unlike any other.
+Any motorcycle enthusiasts know, that there is no feeling quite like revving your engine and feeling the power of your motorcycle.
 As you're flying down the highway with the wind in your face, you don’t have a care in the world.
 While this ride can happen on any type of motorcycle, we all have our preferred brand.
-Whether you’re talking about Harley-Davidson, Honda, or Indian Motorcycle, these manufacturers all have their own set of pros and cons.
-While both are considered household names in the American motorcycle industry, Harley-Davidson is the brand that has spread overseas with international sales.
+Whether you’re talking about Harley-Davidson, Victory Motorcycles, Honda, or Indian Motorcycle, these manufacturers all have their own set of pros and cons.
+While both are considered household names in the American motorcycle market, Harley-Davidson is the brand that has spread overseas with international sales.

 In this post, we’ll compare two of the leading motorcycle brands in the United States — Harley-Davidson and Indian Motorcycle.
 We’ll look at their history, reliability, performance, price difference, and much more.